sgtcaze/Tutorial/Resources/Particles.md

 Particles
 =========

-1.7 or < 1.7 particles names (use these for packetName[0]/ the first String arg of "spawnParticles.")
+1.7 or < 1.7 particles names (use these for packetName[0]/ the first String argument of "spawnParticles.")

 angryVillager
 bubble